 We have developed or in-licensed numerous patents and patent applications and possess substantial know-how and trade secrets relating to the development and commercialization of gene therapy products.
 Our proprietary intellectual property, including patent and non-patent intellectual property, is generally directed to, for example, certain genes, transgenes, methods of transferring genetic material into cells, genetically modified cells, processes to manufacture our lentivirus-based product candidates and other proprietary technologies and processes related to our lead product development candidates.
-In connection with the wind down of our operations in Europe, we have decided to let the non-U.S. patents and patent applications that we own lapse by ceasing further prosecution of our pending ex-U.S. patent applications and not paying future maintenance fees for ex-U.S. patents when due.
-As of January 25, 2022, our patent portfolio includes the following:
+In connection with the wind down of our operations in Europe, we have decided to let certain non-U.S. patents and patent applications that we own lapse by ceasing further prosecution of certain pending ex-U.S. patent applications and not paying future maintenance fees for certain ex-U.S. patents when due.
+As of March 8, 2023, our patent portfolio includes the following:

-- approximately 144 patents or patent applications that we own or have exclusively in-licensed from third parties, including 13 that are co-owned with MIT, related to LVVs and vector systems; - approximately 40 patents or patent applications that we have non-exclusively in-licensed from third parties related to LVVs and vector systems; - approximately 154 patents or patent applications that we own or have exclusively in-licensed from third parties related to LVV or drug product manufacturing and associated assays; - approximately 7 patents or patent applications that we have non-exclusively in-licensed from third parties related to LVV or drug product manufacturing and associated assays; and - approximately 27 patents or patent applications that we own or have exclusively in-licensed from third parties related to therapeutic cellular product candidates and assays.
+- approximately 21 patents or patent applications that we own or have exclusively in-licensed from third parties, including 5 that are co-owned with MIT, related to LVVs and vector systems; - approximately 115 patents or patent applications that we own or have exclusively in-licensed from third parties related to LVV or drug product manufacturing and associated assays; - approximately 7 patents or patent applications that we have non-exclusively in-licensed from third parties related to LVV or drug product manufacturing; and - approximately 8 U.S. patents or patent applications that we own or have exclusively in-licensed from third parties related to therapeutic cellular product candidates.

-Our objective is to continue to expand our U.S. portfolio of patents and patent applications in order to protect our gene therapy product candidates manufacturing processes.
+Our objective is to continue to expand our U.S. portfolio of patents and patent applications in order to protect our gene therapy product candidates and manufacturing processes.
 Examples of the products and technology areas covered by our intellectual property portfolio are described below.
-See also "- License agreements."
+See also "-License agreements."
 From time to time, we also evaluate opportunities to sublicense our portfolio of patents and patent applications that we own or exclusively license, and we may enter into such licenses from time to time.

-Beti-cel and lovo-cel
+ZYNTEGLO and lovo-cel

-The beti-cel and lovo-cel programs include the following patent portfolios described below.
+The ZYNTEGLO and lovo-cel programs include the following patent portfolios described below.